mangowi/Your-Leaf/README.md

 # YourLeaf
 YourLeaf is an Android app designed for YourLeaf IoT platform.
 YourLeaf platform is used for monitoring and taking care of your plant remotely.
 The project is completely free.
+The application is already available at [Google Play](https://play.google.com/store/apps/details?id=com.kaloyanov.ivan.yourleaf).

 ## Target
 This version of YourLeaf application is made for Android devices.
 The minimum sdk version is 14 and target sdk version is 28.